yanickrochon/koa-rbac/README.md

 assignments respectively.

 Rules are applied in consideration with the roles hierarchy.
 Top level roles always have priority over inherited roles.
-This measn that, for example, given two roles :
+This means that, for example, given two roles :
 `reader` and `editor`, respectively assigned the permissions `read` and `update`, and where `editor` inherits from `reader`, a rule allowing `read`, but denying `update` will validate if a user is an `editor`, but not a `reader`.
 If, `read` is instead